-PAGERS, CELL PHONES, LASER POINTERS, ANY ELECTRONIC DEVICE, GAMEBOYS, CD PLAYERS, MP3's, iPODS, RUBBERBANDS, SHOOTERS, COLLECTOR OR PLAYING CARDS, FINGERBOARDS, ROLLER SHOES, SKATEBOARDS, TOYS, ETC., are not allowed at school.
+CELL PHONES, LASER POINTERS, ANY ELECTRONIC DEVICE, RUBBERBANDS, SHOOTERS, COLLECTOR OR PLAYING CARDS, FINGERBOARDS, ROLLER SHOES, SKATEBOARDS, TOYS, ETC., are not allowed at school.
 These items are a disruption to the educational process and will be taken.

 West Valley Schools are not responsible for such lost or stolen items.
 REPEATED DISRUPTION WITH THESE TYPES OF ITEMS WILL RESULT IN DISCIPLINARY ACTION.